elfefe/HorizontalNumberPicker/README.md

 Import YearPicker, YearPickerAdapter and Utils in your android project to use the numberPicker.

- You can custom them as you want.
+ You can custom it as you want.

 ## Usage